 Kevin Zraly is an award-winning wine writer and one of the world's foremost wine educators.
-Kevin has been teaching wine for 50 years, sharing his passion with thousands of eager students from all walks of life.
+Kevin has been teaching wine for over 50 years, sharing his passion with thousands of eager students from all walks of life.
 He has written eight books about wine and food, including his annually updated Windows on the World Complete Wine Course, which has sold more than four million copies - making it the number one wine book in the United States.
-In the fall of 2020, he will release the 35th anniversary edition of the book.
+In the fall of 2020, he released the 35th anniversary edition of the book.
 He also co-authored the definitive book about red wine – aptly named Red Wine – with The World Wine Guys, Mike DeSimone and Jeff Jenssen.
 Kevin is the youngest person to receive the James Beard Lifetime Achievement Award (2011), recognized for his commitment to making the study of wine accessible and fun to all as well as for his monumental contributions to the world of food and wine.
 He is also one of only three people from the world of wine to receive this recognition – the other two being Robert Mondavi and Ernest Gallo.

 Wine students and industry peers alike will tell you that it's Kevin's approach to wine and wine education that makes him a highly sought-after educator, speaker and writer.
 He emphasizes individual preference, enjoyment and the lifelong pursuit of knowledge, and shares the techniques, language and specifics of tasting wine in a way that is accessible to everyone – whether they be a novice or experienced oenophile.